wincan support team

 tom carey - co-principal catalyst and academic partners lead

 Tom Carey describes himself as a “Serial Intrapreneur within Higher Education”.
-In addition to his WINCan role, Tom is currently Executive-in-Residence for Teaching and Learning Innovation at Monash University (Melbourne, Australia).
+In addition to his WINCan role, Tom is currently Executive-in-Residence for Teaching and Learning Innovation at Monash University (Melbourne, Australia) and Research Professor Emeritus at San Diego State University.
 Tom’s past leadership roles in Canada include Associate Vice President at the University of Waterloo, Senior Research Director for the Higher Education Quality Council of Ontario, and Executive-in-Residence for the B.C.
 Association of Institutes and Universities.

 In the U.S., Tom’s leadership roles have included Chief Learning Officer for a network of 18 U.S. higher education public systems hosted by the California State University Chancellor’s Office (Long Beach, CA), Visiting Scholar for the California Community Colleges Success Network (Los Angeles, CA) and Senior Partner for the Carnegie Foundation for the Advancement of Teaching (Palo Alto, CA).